Samsung March 2023 update rolling out for these Galaxy devices

 Debatably Samsung’s new “flagship” experiences, the Galaxy Z Flip and Z Fold lines of foldable phones are an incredible showcase of mobile technology.
 Given their premium price tags, it’s no surprise that Samsung updates these devices nearly as quickly as it does the Galaxy S series.

 Kicking things off for foldables, Samsung rolled out simultaneous updates for the Galaxy Z Flip 4 and Z Fold 4 on March 16.
-The previous generation of foldables, the Galaxy Z Flip 3 and Z Fold 3, were just a day behind on March 17.
+As for the previous generation of foldables, the Galaxy Z Flip 3 and Z Fold 3 were just a day behind on March 17.
+Next up, on March 22, the Galaxy Z Fold 2 picked up its update across both the US and Europe.

 - Galaxy Z Fold 4 – F936BXXS2CWB5 (Released first in Australia)

-Note: This article was first published on March 9 and most recently updated on March 22.